mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **T-Minus 4 Weeks to announcement**

-The following should happen within a 2 week period, with 1 - 2 iterations in each step:
+The following should happen within a 2 week period, with 1-2 iterations in each step:

 1. CEO discusses company and department V2MOMs 1-1 with department heads to ensure alignment
    * If applicable during the period, Sales, CEO, and Finance set or adjust the revenue targets
 2. People meets with department heads to discuss current and future org structure
-   * Include discussion on performance, potential and any FYIs
+   * Include discussion on performance, potential, and any FYIs
 3. Finance works with department heads to discuss headcount and program spend budget
    * Include budget variance
 4. Department heads social plans with their teams